cnumr/ecoindex_python_fullstack/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its Creative Commons License.

 ## References